woshimajintao/ETL-Pipeline-with-Apache-Airflow/Exercise2/readme.md

 # screenshot
-There are some screenshot of exercise2.
+There are some execution screenshots of exercise2.